G-dH/extensions-search-provider/README.md

 ## How to use ESP
 1. Open the overview (press and release the Super key or trigger the hot corner)
 2.  a) Type the name of the extension you are looking for; results will be added to the global search<br>
-    b) Type `eq//` to list all installed extensions.
-You can continue typing the name of an extension to filter the list
+    b) Type `eq//`, or ``` ` ``` / `;` (usually the key above Tab) to list all installed extensions.
+You can continue typing the name of an extension to filter the list a,b) Type `enabled` to filter the results and display only the enabled extensions (note: it also includes extensions with this word in their names)
+    Extensions without *Settings* appear with dimmed names
-3. Activate the search result to open extension's *Settings* window or click on the status icon to toggle the extension between enabled and disabled state
+3.  a) Activate the search result to open extension's *Settings* window (if available)
+    b) Click on the status icon to toggle the extension state between enabled and disabled (or select the result using the keyboard and activate it while holding the *Shift* key)

 ## Installation
 ### Installation from GitHub repository